Inquiry

 I will pick you up at your hotel and then help you choose the right size electric bike for your height at my store.

-This is the highest and most challenging route of the 5th day.
-We will cycle over the mountains surrounding Kyoto City and head towards Miyama Town, a tranquil and scenic rural area that once thrived on forestry.
+The first day will cover the highest elevation and most challenging route of the entire five-day journey.
+It’s a mountainous forest route with steep ascents and descents well-known to local cyclists.
+We’ll cross the mountains surrounding Kyoto City and head towards Miyama Town, a quiet and scenic rural area that once prospered from forestry.

 2 Day (60km) / Miyama to Ayabe